sukolenvo/2024duCTF/solve/shufflebox/index.md

 ---
 id: index
 title: Shufflebox writeup
-sidebar_label: Overview
-description: Writeup for challenge shufflebox of Down Under CTF 2024
+description: Writeup for challenge "shufflebox" of Down Under CTF 2024
 ---

 Down Under CTF 2024 is the first CTF I've participated in.
 Our team did very well.
 This is writeup for one of